ghas-lab-templates/exercises/module-3.md

 ## Lab 5 - Advanced Configuration with custom build command

+> [!NOTE]
+> Open the `JavaVulnerableLab` repository in your organization.

 ### Objective
-In this lab, you will learn how to configure CodeQL scan with an advanced setup (Actions based).
+In this lab, you will learn how to configure a CodeQL scan with Advanced Setup (an Actions workflow file).
 We will be defining a custom CodeQL scanning yml file, but with a custom build command to build the application before scanning the application for vulnerabilities.
-The idea is to showcase how custom build commands can be used to scan compiled languages in CodeQL.
+This will showcase how custom build commands can be used to scan compiled languages in CodeQL.

-For this Lab, we will be using the `JavaVulnerableLab` repository

 #### Steps

-1. Create the file `.github/codeql/codeql-config.yml`
+1. Create the file `.github/workflows/codeql.yml` by using the Actions marketplace template
    <details>
      <summary>Hint</summary>

-    a.
-You can navigate to `Security` tab and then navigate to the `Code scanning` menu under the `Vulnerability Alerts` list
+    1. Navigate to `Security` tab and then navigate to the `Code scanning` menu under the `Vulnerability Alerts` list
-    b.
-Then click on `Add tool`
+    2. Then click on `Add tool`
-    c.
-From the list of Security tools available, select the `CodeQL Analysis` and click `Configure`
+    3. From the list of Security tools available, select the `CodeQL Analysis` and click `Configure`
-    d.
-This would open up the Actions editior with a pre defined template populated to run the CodeQL scan
+    4. This will open up the Actions editor with a pre-defined template populated to run the CodeQL scan

    </details>